Find out about supervision, why it is important, how to do it well, and how to resolve problems.

 Deciding to get into supervision

-In doctoral supervision in particular, the supervisory working relationship will go on for a long time and it is important to think carefully about your choices early on.
+In doctoral supervision particularly, the supervisory working relationship will go on for a long time.
+It is crucial to think carefully about your choices early on.

 These checklists will help you to think through your decision, whether that's as a supervisor, a research masters student or a PhD candidate: